Rowan: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Its macerate stimulates venous return and presents anti-inflammatory properties, helping to combat circulatory disorders such as varicose veins, hemorrhoids, and phlebitis.
+Its macerate stimulates venous return and has anti-inflammatory properties, helping to combat circulatory disorders such as varicose veins, hemorrhoids, and phlebitis.

 Usages associés